CroissantWhyNot/Pythong/README.md

 I want to be very open with what the use of AI to code this project is.
 This project was made as a test, and continues to be, a test of ChatGPT o3-mini's ability to code.
 I made the prompts, not the code.
+The source code is available and able to be tweaked.